Why You Need a Property Title Search

 - Covenants which are restrictions on the land that can limit what can be built on it, where it can be built and from what materials it may be built.
 Breaching a covenant can have serious consequences so it is necessary to be aware of any covenants on your property.

 If you are not represented by an Edmonton Real Estate Agent, with the legal description and a small fee, the public can pull the title of a property plus details on any registered documents attached to it.
-Also note, between the time a condition has been removed from an offer to purchase to the time a buying signs with their lawyer, there may be a change on the land title certificate.
+Also note, between the time a condition has been removed from an offer to purchase to the time a buyer signs with their lawyer, there may be a change on the land title certificate.